Hair Color Life: 7 Best Tips To Safely Color Your Damaged Hair

-This is a no-brainer but be sure to use an old t-shirt that you don't mind staining with color.
+This is a no-brainer but be sure to use an old t-shirt that you are okay with staining with color.

-While you're at it, protect your carpet with painter's plastic to prevent staining the carpet.
+While at it, protect your carpet with painter's plastic to prevent staining it.
 Semi-permanent color tends to stain more compared to semi-permanent and permanent color, so be mindful.